Driving with a suspended registration is a crime in New York.

 The driver gets car insurance, pays for 1 month, and gets an insurance card for a period of 6 months.

-Knowledgeable and experienced criminal defense attorney who handles driving with suspended registration cases on regular basis will be able to negotiate a dismissal and reduction of these charges in court despite that there is proof that registration was properly suspended by the DMV and driver was in fact driving with a suspended registration.
+A knowledgeable and experienced criminal defense attorney who handles driving with suspended registration cases on a regular basis will be able to negotiate a dismissal and reduction of these charges in court despite that there is proof that the DMV properly suspended registration and the driver was in fact driving with a suspended registration.

 Contact our office to get a detailed consultation on how we can dismiss criminal charges involving driving with suspended registration in court.